Standby flights: How to make flying on standby work for you

 1. Standby tickets definition

-If you’ve reserved a seat on one flight but wish to board another – perhaps an earlier or later flight – you must apply for a standby spot.
-Make this request by speaking to a ticket agent either over the phone or in person, and arrive at the airport as early as possible, particularly if your goal is to make an earlier flight.
-The agent might be able to address your odds for making the new flight based on the plane’s seat availability.
+If you’ve reserved a seat on one flight but wish to board another – perhaps an earlier or later flight – you must apply for a standby spot on your airline's standby list.
+Make this request by speaking to a ticket agent at the ticket counter or over the phone, and arrive at the airport as early as possible, particularly if your goal is to make an earlier flight.
+The agent might be able to address your odds for making the new flight based on the plane’s seat availability and the no-shows they had for that flight.
+Make sure you alert the check-in personnel that you’re flying standby so they know you’re on the list for vacant seats.

 2. Buddy passes

-Buddy passes allow current and former airline employees, as well as their family and friends, to board flights with vacant seats.
-If you’re flying with a buddy pass, you are technically booked as a standby passenger.
+Buddy passes allow current and former flight attendants and other flight crew employees, as well as their family and friends, to board flights with vacant seats while not being a ticketed passenger.
+Airline employees also enjoy non-rev perks for domestic and international flights especially on same-day standby.
+If you’re flying with a buddy pass through an airline employee, you are technically booked as a standby passenger.
 In other words, you have to hope a spot opens up or remains vacant before you board; there is no guaranteed reservation in place.
 See if your friend or family members who work for the airline can check specific flights for availability before you make the trek to the airport.
 Keep in mind, buddy passes are allowed only for leisure travel.

 3. Cheap last-minute flights